- How To Get the Most Value Out of the Battery You Buy?

 - Converting Your Regular Bicycle into an E-bicycle

-- Lead Acid Batteries vs Lithium ion Batteries
+- Lead Acid Batteries or Lithium ion Batteries?

 - Final Thoughts

-A decent quality lithium-ion battery pack may cost you more than all the other components in an e-bike kit.
-This is why you must get the right battery for your bike when you decide to go shopping for one.
-In this post, you’ll find all the information you need when selecting a battery for the best e biking experience!
-When I first developed an interest in e-bikes and e-bike conversion kits, it was way back in the ’90s, I noticed a trend in battery prices.
+A decent-quality lithium-ion battery tends to be really pricey, sometimes more than all the other components in an e-bike kit.
+This is why you must buy the appropriate battery for your bike when you embark on the shopping journey.
+In this post, you can go through all the information needed when selecting a battery meant for your best e-biking experience!
+Back when I developed an interest in e-bikes and e-bike conversion kits, way back in the ’90s, I noticed a trend in battery prices.

-What I discovered is that a lead-acid electric bike battery pack sold online for $250 whereas an NIMH pack, which is the gold standard of e-bike batteries, sold for $1200!
-This is almost tenfold the price of a lead-acid pack…just to get double the range?
-I know what you’re thinking…is it really worth it?
+What I discovered was that an average lead-acid electric bike budget battery pack retails for $250.
+On the other hand, a NIMH pack, which is the gold standard of e-bike batteries, can be sold for up to $1200!
+This is almost tenfold the before mentioned price of a lead-acid pack…And what do you get?
+Double the range?
+I know what is going through your mind…Is it really worth it?

-How Do You Get the Most Value Out of the Battery You Buy?
+How To Get the Most Value Out of the Battery You Buy?

-To do this, you want must understand the fundamentals of electric bike batteries before determining what you require.
-There is nothing more devastating than having your electric bike battery dying when you are miles away from home.
-This is because e-bikes are meant to take away the strain out of regular riding.
+In order to do this, you want must understand the fundamentals of e-bike batteries before deciding what your requirements are.
+There is nothing more devastating than having your battery die when you are miles away from home.
+E-bikes are essentially meant to take away the physical strain out of regular riding.

 They allow you to ride further and longer without getting easily fatigued and ensure that you get home without feeling stressed out.
 It is no surprise that more and more people are integrating e-biking into their daily life schedules.

 Range - What Can A Full Charge Provide?